 I got the idea to turn these bagels into ‘bombs’ after visiting this yummy place, although there I could taste that they had been previously frozen (as expected with a customer base as large as theirs).
 I wanted to try making them fresh – after all, a bagel is best 30 minutes after it has come out of the oven.
-This article via KAF helped me figure out how to convert the recipe and I used some of the tips I had picked up from other bagel recipes to make these into perfect ‘bombs’.

 I made them again, and again.
 I tried them with a boil and without, with whole wheat flour, ap and bread flour.
 I tried them with different toppings (including zaatar, yum!), and basically they have made a regular appearance at our brunch table and we are all so glad I finally found my way here.